 ssh ubuntu@<NODE_IP>

-<INTERNAL-IP-ADDRESS> harbor.local proxy.local
+<INTERNAL-IP-ADDRESS> harbor.example proxy.local

 Creating a user for the master node